nanawel/pavisi/README.md

 Basically:

-- **Prerequisite:** Start enough [Kaldi-Vosk servers](https://alphacephei.com/vosk/server) for you needs, then edit the `app.vosk.instances` section in your [`config.yaml`](./config/app/config.yaml) accordingly.
+- **Prerequisite:** Start enough [Kaldi-Vosk servers](https://alphacephei.com/vosk/server) for you needs, then edit the `app.vosk.instances` section in your [`config.yaml`](./config/app/config.yaml.dist) accordingly.

 - Run the CLI command `bin/console app:run <folder>`
 - The main process browses the media storage (your `<folder>` above) to find videos
 - If they are not already indexed, it gives each one to the Worker Pool
 - The Worker Pool has a worker for every remote Kaldi-Vosk server previously configured
-- Within the WP, an available worker picks a video, extract the audio track into the right format for Kaldi-Vosk, then send it to the server over WebSocket for transcrption.
+- Within the WP, an available worker picks a video, extract the audio track into the right format for Kaldi-Vosk, then sends it to the server over WebSocket for transcrption.
 The server then returns the transcripted text.
-- At the end of a file, the worker returns the transcripted text to the main process that will index it to ElasticSearch with some metadata.
+- At the end of a file, the worker returns the transcripted text to the main process that indexes it to ElasticSearch with some metadata.

+You can then query your Elasticsearch to find videos matching your terms!

 ![Diagram](./doc/schema.drawio.png)